 Trade around the world is becoming increasingly barrier-free, but there are still many people who think that free trade is bad for the economy.
-They believe that free trade hurts domestic production, while that may be true, the advantages of free trade leads to increased competition which means better quality products at a lower price for end consumers.
+They believe that free trade hurts domestic production, while that may be true, the advantages of free trade lead to increased competition which means better quality products at a lower price for end consumers.

 Advantages of Free Trade